GabrielAlva/SwiftPages/README.md

 ```

 ### Initialization
-SwiftPages can be initialize in one of two ways:
+SwiftPages can be initialized in one of two ways:

 **Initialize with images as buttons on the top bar:**
 <br />